italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

       - **Description**
       - **Reference**
     * - **status_assertion_requests**
       - It MUST be an array of strings, where each of them represent a Status Assertion Request object.
-Each element MUST contain a signed JWT/CWT as a cryptographic proof of possession of the Digital Credential.
+Each element MUST contain a signed JWT as a cryptographic proof of possession of the Digital Credential.
 See Section :ref:`Credential Proof of Possession <sec_revocation_credential_pop>`_ for more details.
       - `OAUTH-STATUS-ASSERTION`_ draft 02.

 The *typ* value in the *credential_pop* JWT MUST be set to **status-assertion+jwt**